hmanukyanVMw/ci-task-test/EmitterCI/docker-images/logemitter/README.md

   </pre></code>
 - If you interesting how to run docker image in locally then you can look this example
   <pre><code>docker container run -d --name APPLICATION_NAME hmanukyan/logemitter:1.2</pre></code>
+  - You can see container with this  `docker ps` command and with flag `-a` you can see all containers which is not successfully run `docker ps -a`
+> Notes,
+for running application which is running in some port you need add -p 8000:8080
+<pre><code>docker container run -d --name APPLICATION_NAME -p 8000:8080 hmanukyan/logemitter:1.2</pre></code>